Having a Baby at Middlemore Hospital When You Are Young, Maori and/or Pacific

 Perceived attitudes of staff towards mothers, for example vulnerable young mothers felt interactions with staff stereotyped, judged and stigmatised them.

 Labour, delivery and the period immediately after delivery were mentioned as times when young mothers felt they needed support and care of health professionals and their families.
 However the predominant CMH culture was focused on timeliness and efficiency.
 Mothers perceived they received a service, rather than nurturing and care.
 The service failed to utilise family support.
-We were told of many cases when births occurred at night, partners and families were sent home, (or charged an unaffordable fee to stay the night).
+We were told of many cases when births occurred at night, partners and families were sent home (or charged an unaffordable fee to stay the night).
 This left vulnerable young women alone in an unfamiliar environment with staff who could not or would not respond to their needs due to other work pressures.
 We noted that mothers who had also delivered at Auckland District Health Board (ADHB) facilities, described a marked contrast in their experience of the maternal care services provided at ADHB.
-In particular staff attitudes were different, including welcoming families and going the “extra mile” to make them feel comfortable and provide care and support in the period immediately after delivery;
+In particular staff attitudes were different, including:

 Shared Care was therefore not an informed choice made by the women.
 Their experience of Shared Care was one of long waiting times, rushed appointments, and a lack of continuity of care after discharge from hospital – some mothers had no follow-up care, others were seen many weeks after discharge and/or had an insufficient number of postnatal visits.
 The service was perceived by women to be medically focused and inflexible.

 This helps to explain why on average 190 women in CMH per year do not have any antenatal care and just over a third of women book very late in pregnancy.